laurabaldassari/2019-500/assignments/README.md

 1. That sounds like an excellent question to bring up on Thursday in class, and
 2. I'm going to let you (and everyone else) flounder a bit between now and our discussion of this HW in class.

-## NOTE: THE Observational Studies in Action ASSIGMENT IS CANCELLED FOR 2019

-An archived description of the Observational Studies in Action work [is available](https://github.com/THOMASELOVE/2019-500/tree/master/assignments/OSIA), but we won't be doing this in 2019.
-Please accept my apologies.